hansbuehler/cdxbasics/README.md

 Implementation of numpy arrays on shared memory, following essentially https://docs.python.org/3/library/multiprocessing.shared_memory.html.

-## `sharedarray()`

-The primary interface is the function `sharedmemory` which can be used to either create or connect to a named shared array buffer.
-This functon retruns an `ndsharedmemory` array which is *not* a full wrapper around `np.ndarray`.
+The primary interface is the function `sharedarray` which can be used to either create or connect to a named shared array buffer.
+This functon retruns an `ndsharedarray` array which is *not* a full wrapper around `np.ndarray`.
 While it manages to delegate some functionality to `ndarray` transparently, it is advisable to use its `array` property to access the underlying `ndarray`.
 Self-evidently, any changes to the array which are supposed to be shared must be made in place.
 ```